janeqyou/aiml/notes/review.md

     - Histogram of Gradient (HOG):
         + Preprocessing the image, substracting mean and divide the std
         + Calculate gradient at each (x,y)
         + Divide the image into 8x8 cells.

-    - Image Segmentation:

-*
-Mask R-CNN, fast R-CNN, faster R-CNN, YoloV4  architecture
+* Mask R-CNN, fast R-CNN, faster R-CNN, YoloV4 ()